 What is a Credit Score and How Does Credit Work?

 A credit score is a three-digit number that is used by lenders and credit card companies to predict the likelihood of someone paying them back.
-Although the Vantage score is becoming more popular, the most popular score used by lenders is the FICO credit score.
+Although the Vantage score is becoming more popular, the most popular score currently used by lenders is the FICO credit score.
 Your FICO score ranges from 300-850 and the higher your credit score, the better lending opportunities you will have.
 The score is also used to determine how much interest you will pay back.
 The lower your score, the higher your interest rates will be.

 Credit Score Ranges